 Before becoming Executive Director of UNICEF Hungary in 2017, Antonia was a well-known Hungarian journalist, television presenter, author and documentary filmmaker.
 She has interviewed just about every EU politician that visited Hungary in recent years.
 She hosted Hungary’s main evening current affairs programme from 2007 to 2011, but was forced to leave the national public broadcaster MTV, along with thousands of colleagues after the new government “reorganised” public broadcasting and has been working at ATV, an independent news channel ever since.
 Antonia has participated in charitable projects and literacy campaigns aimed at helping the Roma population.
 For the last few years she has also been asked to head a Hungarian foundation recognising and rewarding journalistic achievements and organising events and workshops for media professionals.
 She is an English Literature graduate from ELTE University in Budapest.

 Bálint is a Hungarian social policy specialist whose work integrates research, advocacy and fieldwork.
-As of 2020, he is the senior advisor on social and housing policy for the Mayor of Budapest.
-Involved in civil activism since his teens, Bálint co-founded The City Is For All, a community organisation dedicated to empowering homeless people and advancing housing justice.
+Currently serving as the senior advisor on social and housing policy for the Mayor of Budapest, he is also the co-founder of The City is For All, a community organization dedicated to advancing housing justice and empowering people experiencing homelessness.
 A fervent believer in the need to address the root cause of housing and economic inequality rather than the symptom of homelessness itself, Bálint has succeeded in significantly impacting the discourse and politics surrounding homelessness and housing poverty in Hungary.
-He also set up and coordinates an emergency service combining social work and non-violent resistance to prevent the eviction of impoverished families.
+He also set up and coordinates an emergency service which combines social work and non-violent resistance to prevent the eviction of impoverished families.